apache/mxnet/docs/tutorials/onnx/super_resolution.md

 ## Loading the model into MXNet

 To completely describe a pre-trained model in MXNet, we need two elements: a symbolic graph, containing the model's network definition, and a binary file containing the model weights.
-You can import the ONNX model and get the symbol and parameters objects using "import_model" API.
+You can import the ONNX model and get the symbol and parameters objects using ``import_model`` API.
 The paameter object is split into argument parameters and auxilliary parameters.

 ```python